Flow equation approach to singular stochastic PDEs: Effective force coefficients at stationarity

 where $\fV\dot G_\sIR\in C^\infty(\bM\times\bM)$ is defined by $\fV\dot G_\sIR(x,y):=\dot G_\sIR(x-y)$.
 By the above flow equation and the identity~\eqref{eq:poly_binom} the effective force coefficients $F^{i,m,a}_{\uv;\sUV,\sIR}$ satisfy the following flow equation

-The sum over multi-indices $b,c,d$ is restricted to the set specified below Eq.~\eqref{eq:poly_binom}.
-The above flow equations can be written compactly with the use of the map $\fB$ introduced in Def.~\ref{dfn:maps_A_B} and the map $\fY_\pi$ introduced in Def.~\ref{dfn:map_Y}.
+where $\fV\dot G^c_\sIR=\cX^{1,c}\fV \dot G_\sIR$ for $c\in\frM$.
+In the above equation we employed the schematic notation specified below Eq.~\eqref{eq:poly_binom}.
+These flow equations can be written compactly with the use of the map $\fB$ introduced in Def.~\ref{dfn:maps_A_B} and the map $\fY_\pi$ introduced in Def.~\ref{dfn:map_Y}.
 We have

 and